Introducing Multidimensional Dirac-Hestenes Equation: Introduction

-Furthermore, it is crucial to generalize the properties of the four-dimensional Dirac--Hestenes equation to the properties of the multidimensional Dirac--Hestenes equation.
+Furthermore, generalizing the properties of the four-dimensional Dirac--Hestenes equation to the multidimensional case is essential.
 The classical Dirac equation \cite{Thaller} and the corresponding Dirac--Hestenes equation \cite{lasenby1998gravity,Hestenes} have gauge invariance.
-The electromagnetic potential is not uniquely determined, as it is possible to add to it any vector field with a vanishing curl without changing the physical consequences.
+The electromagnetic potential is not uniquely determined, since it is possible to add to it any vector field with a vanishing curl without changing the physical consequences.
 We get the analogous statement for the multidimensional Dirac--Hestenes equation.

 The complexified geometric algebra $\mathbb{C}\otimes\cl_{1,n}$ has a unique irreducible matrix representation of minimal dimension when $n$ is odd.
 In the other case, there are two nonequivalent irreducible matrix representations of minimal dimension \cite{Benn,ndimension,Traubenberg}.
 A multidimensional Dirac spinor can be either a semi-spinor or a double spinor when $n$ is even.
 Therefore, we consider three cases separately.